 “Out beyond ideas of wrongdoing and rightdoing, there is a field.
 I will meet you there.” – Rumi

-Burning Man may seem like all rainbows, hugs, and candy-canes….but it’s much more textured and deep than that.
-To really be a place where radical self expression reigns supreme, the culture must embrace the full spectrum of expression.
+Burning Man may seem like all rainbows, hugs, and candy-canes….but it’s much more textured than that.

 My good friend Little Spoon (Micah Daigle), tells a story about sitting at Center Camp at the Burn with 20-30 people watching a woman with a guitar singing a very touching, vulnerable song.
 As the audience sips their bought coffee; on the edge of their seats and touched by her vulnerability, a guy on stilts with megaphone walks in and starts berating the audience.